jeeliz/jeelizFaceFilter/README.md

 const faceFilter =require('./lib/jeelizFaceFilterES6.js')

 faceFilter.init({
+    //you can also provide the canvas directly
+    //using the canvas property instead of canvasId:
     canvasId: 'jeeFaceFilterCanvas',
     NNCpath: '../../../dist/', //path to JSON neural network model (NNC.json by default)
     callbackReady: function(errCode, spec){